-- The Liquids Gathering Pipeline system ("LGS"), which includes approximately 400 km of pipelines, including gathering laterals, that transport NGL from northeastern British Columbia to Gordondale, Alberta. - The Brazeau NGL Pipeline system ("Brazeau Pipeline"), which includes approximately 500 km of pipelines, including gathering laterals, with a capacity of 61 mbpd, that transport NGL from natural gas processing plants southwest of Edmonton, Alberta to Fort Saskatchewan, Alberta. - The Western Pipeline system ("Western Pipeline"), which includes approximately 400 km of pipelines that transport crude oil from Taylor, British Columbia to Prince George, British Columbia. - The Canadian Diluent Hub ("CDH"), which includes approximately 500 mbbls of above ground storage and provides direct connectivity for domestic and U.S. condensate volumes to the oil sands via downstream third-party pipelines. - The Edmonton North Terminal ("ENT"), which includes approximately 900 mbbls of above ground storage with access to crude oil and condensate supply transported on Pembina's operated pipelines and products from various third-party operated pipelines. - 13 truck terminals, which provide pipeline and market access for crude oil and condensate production that is not pipeline connected.
+- The Liquids Gathering Pipeline system ("LGS"), which includes approximately 425 km of pipelines, including gathering laterals, that transport NGL from northeastern British Columbia to Gordondale, Alberta. - The Brazeau NGL Pipeline system ("Brazeau Pipeline"), which includes approximately 500 km of pipelines, including gathering laterals, with a capacity of 61 mbpd, that transport NGL from natural gas processing plants southwest of Edmonton, Alberta to Fort Saskatchewan, Alberta. - The Western Pipeline system ("Western Pipeline"), which includes an approximately 400 km pipeline that transports crude oil from Taylor, British Columbia to Prince George, British Columbia. - The Canadian Diluent Hub ("CDH"), which includes approximately 500 mbbls of above ground storage and provides direct connectivity for domestic and U.S. condensate volumes to the oil sands via downstream third-party pipelines. - The Edmonton North Terminal ("ENT"), which includes approximately 900 mbbls of above ground storage with access to crude oil and condensate supply transported on Pembina's operated pipelines and products from various third-party operated pipelines. - 13 truck terminals, which provide pipeline and market access for crude oil, condensate, and propane mix $(C_3+)$ production that is not pipeline connected.